singingwolfboy/netlify-home/_posts/2015-11-24-a-step-by-step-guide-inkpaper-on-netlify.md

 The second line unpacks the downloaded file (in our case the Linux 64 bit flavor) to our chosen destination using the *--directory* flag.
 The third line takes us to the location where we keep our sites (and just now unpacked the file to) and the fourth line renames the directory we unpacked to InkPaper.

 #### 3. Preparing ink
-If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on Netlify!
+If you are using OSX or a Windows OS, rather than Linux, it is important that you also download the Linux version of the ink executable, as this is the version needed when building on netlify!

 For this reason, we will move our ink executable into a *bin* folder in the root of the site and rename it *ink.linux* and if you're on a Windows or OSX machine, make sure you also keep the ink executable needed by your OS to run locally.